Blachahaha/Test/trash/README.md

 # S18T
 Simple terminal game engine, written in Ruby.
 S18T supported GNU/Linux OS.
 If your OS used terminal, S18T should working good (if hes installed ruby!).
 ####
 S18T Engine was created for learning ruby language.
 Cen be use to write simple terminal game or application.
-Engine work great with ssh protocol.
+Engine work great with ssh protocol, telnet etc.

 ## Fast look
 Make sure you have ruby and git installed.
 Next, execute the following code in the shell: